arungudelli/go/content/en/problems/string-anagram-go.md

 type: docs
 ---

-In this Tutorial we write a `Go` program to check if two string are anagrams are not.
+In this Tutorial we will write a `Go` program to check if two string are anagrams are not.

 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase.

 ## Problem Statement

-Given two strings `source` and `target`. write a `Go` function to check whether the given strings are anagrams of each other or not.
+Given two strings `source` and `target`, write a `Go` function to check whether the given strings are anagrams of each other or not.

 If both are anagrams return `true` else `false`.